velexi-research/VLXI-Cookiecutter-Research/README.md

   * `create-project`: script to create an empty research project

-* `docs`: directory containing cookiecutter documentation
+* `docs`: directory containing cookiecutter documentation and other helpful documents

 * `customizations`: directory containing customizations to the base [Cookiecutter Data Science][cookiecutter-data-science] (v1) structure.
 These